wendyverdonk93/docs/content/integration-team/connectjs.md

 <div id="multisafepayContainer"></div>
 ```

-When the pretransaction is created, the reference must be added into a global JavaScript object.
-The object also must contain a method called onPaymentAction where ConnectJS will send the response to the ecommerce platform when the transaction is executed.
+When the pretransaction is created, the reference must be added to a global JavaScript object.
+The object must also contain a method called onPaymentAction where ConnectJS will send the response to the ecommerce platform when the transaction is executed.

 ```
 MultiSafepay = {